Shopify/unity-buy-sdk/EXAMPLES.md

     ShopifyBuy.Init(accessToken, shopDomain);

-    // the following will build a custom query
+    // The following builds a custom query.
-    // this example uses named parameters but these could be omitted ShopifyBuy.Client().Query(
+    // This example uses named parameters but these could be omitted.
+    ShopifyBuy.Client().Query(
-        // pass a lambda expression to 'buildQuery'
+        // Pass a lambda expression to 'buildQuery'
-        // the lambda will receive a QueryRootQuery instance
+        // The lambda receives a QueryRootQuery instance.
         buildQuery: (query) => query
             .shop(shopQuery => shopQuery
                 .name()